 The Golden Age of Rock starts in the 50s.
-Dwight Eisenhower was president, segregation was firmly entrenched, dress was conservative, radios had tubes and were AM only, and the interstate highway system hadn’t even been proposed.
+Dwight Eisenhower was president, segregation was firmly entrenched, the dress was conservative, radios had tubes and were AM only, and Eisenhower hadn’t even proposed the interstate highway system.

-By the time of Woodstock, we had been through the beginnings of desegregation starting with Eisenhower (and still in the works today), Camelot with President Kennedy, the Vietnam buildup with LBJ, and a near constitutional crisis with Tricky Dicky Nixon.
-The information age had begun, computers were beginning to be used by businesses.
+By the time of Woodstock, we had been through the beginnings of desegregation, starting with Eisenhower (and still in the works today), Camelot with President Kennedy, the Vietnam buildup LBJ, and a near constitutional crisis with Tricky Dicky Nixon.
+The information age had begun, computers were starting to be used by businesses.

 Technology was everywhere.
 The information age had begun.
-Cars were cool again, and just about anyone could own one.
-Improvements in TV technology, news reporting, air travel, and long distance service made the world seem smaller.
+Cars were cool again, and about anyone could own one.
+Improvements in TV technology, news reporting, air travel, and long-distance service made the world seem smaller.

 Counterculture movements became prominent, first with the Beatniks and followed by the Hippies.
-Many elements of the countercultures were brought into everyday life.
-Psychedilia started with the drug culture and moved into everyday life.
+It brought many elements of the countercultures into everyday life.
+Psychedelia started with the drug culture and moved into everyday life.
 Dress became casual, T-shirts and jeans went mainstream, and Rock music took over the airwaves.